Jack Chesbro: Pittsburgh Pirates (1899–1902)

+New York Highlanders (1903–1909)

 At the end of the 1902 season, the upstart American League (AL) began to entice NL stars to join their league by offering competitive salaries.
 Chesbro agreed to sign with a new AL franchise, the New York Highlanders (presently known as the New York Yankees), for the 1903 season, for a $1,000 bonus ($ in current dollar terms) to join the AL. The news broke when Jesse Tannehill, who also agreed to join the Highlanders, told Pirates owner Barney Dreyfuss about the planned defection while under the influence of pain medication.
 When he refused to participate in a postseason series, Dreyfuss released Chesbro from the Pirates.

 Chesbro pitched the Highlanders' first game.
 He finished the 1903 season with a 21–15 record.
 Chesbro began throwing a spitball in the 1904 season, which he learned from Elmer Stricklett, the inventor of the spitball.
 Chesbro also began working on a "slow ball".
 That year, he started 51 games and finished 48 while posting a 1.82 ERA, striking out 239 batters, and recording 41 wins and 48 complete games over 454 2/3 innings pitched, setting MLB records for wins, complete games, and innings pitched in a season.
 That year, no other pitcher in the league won more than 26.
 Chesbro won 14 straight games from May 14 through July 4, a New York franchise record that stood until Roger Clemens broke it in 2001.
 His 239 strikeouts remained a team record until Ron Guidry struck out 248 in 1978.
 On the last day of the season, in a game against the Boston Americans (now known as the Boston Red Sox), he threw a wild pitch in the top of the ninth inning, allowing the winning run to score from third base and causing the Highlanders to lose the pennant to Boston.
 The ruling on this play was controversial.
 Even after Chesbro's death in 1931, his widow, with the support of former Highlanders manager Clark Griffith, continued to claim that the pitch was a passed ball, and blamed the winning run on catcher Red Kleinow.